Customise Existing Terraform Templates

 $ aws s3 ls

-• The output should be similar to the below image.
+• The output will be similar to the below image.

 • After that run the below commands in the terminal one after another.